blankenberg/anvio.org/help/main/programs/anvi-pan-genome/index.md

 {:.notice}
 For DIAMOND, if no additional parameters is declared, anvi'o will include `--masking 0` by default since we recently learned that not using that flag leads to the elmination of genes with many repeated elements (see [#1955](https://github.com/merenlab/anvio/issues/1955)).

-With the freedom of additional parameters for sequnce search, it is possible to make significant mistakes since anvi'o will have no opportunity to sanity-check user-defined additional parameters.
+With the freedom of additional parameters for sequence search, it is possible to make significant mistakes since anvi'o will have no opportunity to sanity-check user-defined additional parameters.
 If you are doing something experimental, please keep an eye on the output messages and error logs.

 If the user choses to use NCBI's BLAST program, in that case anvi'o will pass the value of the parameter `--additional-params-for-seq-search` to NCBI's `blastp`.